bizmate/bash-essentials/README.md

 . "$CSDIR/arg-parser.sh"
 ```

-and to get your params just example
+and to get your params just add the following if you parameter name is `from`
 `FROM=$(argValue from)`

 ## MoveRename command